dadoonet/dadoonet.github.io/source/_posts/2016-10-16-creating-a-plugin-for-elasticsearch-5-dot-0-using-maven-updated-for-ga.markdown

 - maven
 ---

-**NOTE:** This article is now outdated.
-Please read [Creating a plugin for elasticsearch 5.0 using Maven (Updated for GA)]({% post_url 2016-10-16-creating-a-plugin-for-elasticsearch-5-dot-0-using-maven-updated-for-ga %}) instead!
+**NOTE:** This article is an updated version of [Creating a plugin for elasticsearch 5.0 using Maven]({% post_url 2016-07-27-creating-a-plugin-for-elasticsearch-5-dot-0-using-maven %})

 Elasticsearch 5.0 [switched to Gradle in October 2015](https://github.com/elastic/elasticsearch/issues/13930).